 At ForChiefs, our work consists of the facilitation of workshop journeys in the areas of purpose, vision & strategy, culture, and leadership as well as the coaching of leaders and leadership teams.
-Sometimes one-to-one, other times with groups ranging from a handful up to 600 people, our goal is to create rich, engaging,
+Sometimes one-to-one, other times with groups ranging from a handful up to 600 people, our goal is to create rich, engaging, and challenging

 ForChiefs is fond of the pyramid from Patrick Lencioni, which demonstrates the components of a strong team.
 Read with us from the top down and see which of these traits you or your team identifies with.